 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Whether from the sweet corn that you made for your summer BBQ or from your Thanksgiving leftovers, these waffles are the perfect recipe for any leftovers.
+Whether from the sweet corn that you made for your summer BBQ or holiday leftovers, these waffles are the perfect recipe for any leftovers.
 The crispy squares are perfect balance of sweet and savory.
 When they're slathered in butter and maple syrup, they hit all the right tastebuds and make a super satisfying and kid-friendly breakfast.

 Don't have buttermilk?
 Not a problem!
 You can substitute the buttermilk with whole milk and a little vinegar.
 It creates a very similar product and works well to create the perfect texture in these waffles.

 When prepping corn for this recipe, just make sure to chop it up, or blend it in the food processor.
 You don't want big chunks or whole kernels of corn in these waffles.
 Fresh corn on the cob works best, especially when it is in season in late summer and early fall.
 Just watch those fingers when grating the corn on the cob!

 These waffles store great in the freezer as well!
 Just let them cool completely after making them and pop them in a freezer bag.
 When you're ready for a waffle or two, throw them in the toaster on the 5-minute setting and you've got yourself a delicious breakfast on the table in a jiffy.

 They're also a great snack to take on the go.
 Slap some nut butter or jam on them and take them with you in the car, or the train!

 - 1 cup fine yellow cornmeal